 Skip to content

-Azure Active Directory (Azure AD) is Microsoft’s cloud-based identity service.
-If you’re using Azure AD, Power Automate becomes an incredibly handy tool for automating those repetitive AD admin tasks.
-This really shines when you’re managing Tallyfy members and their access - especially if you’ve set up Azure AD for Single Sign-On (SSO) with Tallyfy.
+Microsoft Entra ID (formerly Azure Active Directory) is Microsoft’s cloud-based identity service.
+If you’re using Entra ID, Power Automate becomes an incredibly handy tool for automating those repetitive identity admin tasks.
+This really shines when you’re managing Tallyfy members and their access - especially if you’ve set up Entra ID for Single Sign-On (SSO) with Tallyfy.

 Want to save hours on user management?
-Automating Azure AD tasks with Power Automate speeds up everything Tallyfy-related: onboarding new users who need access, removing people when they leave, managing which groups get which Tallyfy roles, and pulling those compliance reports your auditors keep asking for.
+Automating Entra ID tasks with Power Automate speeds up everything Tallyfy-related: onboarding new users who need access, removing people when they leave, managing which groups get which Tallyfy roles, and pulling those compliance reports your auditors keep asking for.

 Relevance to Tallyfy:

-• Managing Tallyfy members: When your Tallyfy member list syncs with Azure AD groups, Power Automate handles the heavy lifting - adding and removing users automatically.
+• Managing Tallyfy members: When your Tallyfy member list syncs with Entra ID groups, Power Automate handles the heavy lifting - adding and removing users automatically.
 No more manual updates!

-• Automating Tallyfy access via SSO: Link Tallyfy SSO to specific Azure AD security groups, then let Power Automate manage who’s in those groups.
+• Automating Tallyfy access via SSO: Link Tallyfy SSO to specific Entra ID security groups, then let Power Automate manage who’s in those groups.
 It’s that simple.

 • Reporting for Tallyfy compliance: Need to know who has Tallyfy access for your quarterly review?
-Generate reports on Azure AD group membership in seconds instead of hours.
+Generate reports on Entra ID group membership in seconds instead of hours.

-Key Azure AD actions in Power Automate for Tallyfy integration
+Key Entra ID actions in Power Automate for Tallyfy integration

-Here’s what Power Automate gives you for working with Azure AD and Tallyfy:
+Here’s what Power Automate gives you for working with Entra ID and Tallyfy:

-• Azure AD Connector: Your main tool for user and group operations that affect Tallyfy access.
+• Entra ID Connector: Your main tool for user and group operations that affect Tallyfy access.
 For the basics on connectors, check out understanding Power Automate basics.

 • Get user profile (V2) and Get manager (V2): Pull user details to make smart Tallyfy task assignments.